marcialsg/forked-ays-model/README.md

 - **matplotlib**: Used to generate 2D and 3D plots.
 - **argparse** and **argcomplete**: Handle command-line arguments and auto-completion.

-### 3.2.
-Global Variables
-The script defines several global variables that are essential for the simulation.
-These include management options and parameters required for the model's operation.
+## How to Use This Script

+### 1. Running the Script
+To run the script, save it as `run_model.py` and execute it from the terminal:

+./run_model.py

-### 3.3.
-Command-Line Interface
+### 2. Command-Line Arguments
-The script uses argparse to handle command-line arguments.
-The user can specify options for the simulation, including:
+You can use the following arguments when running the script:

-- **option**: Choose the management option (default is `aws.DEFAULT_NAME`).
+- `option` (positional argument): Choose a management option.
+Available options are:
-- **mode**: Specify which parts to sample (options are `all` or `lake`).
+  - The default option (`aws.DEFAULT_NAME`).
+  - Management options defined in `aws.MANAGEMENTS`.
+  - `"dg-bifurcation-end"`: Bifurcation at the end.
+  - `"dg-bifurcation-middle"`: Bifurcation in the middle.
+- `-m`, `--mode`: Specifies which parts should be sampled.
+The default is `"all"`.
+You can also choose `"lake"` for a lake-specific mode.
-- **num**: Define the number of initial conditions (default is 400).
+- `-n`, `--num`: Sets the number of initial conditions for the trajectories (default: 400).
-- **draw_boundary**: Option to remove the boundary inside the plot.
+- `--no-boundary`: If set, this flag removes boundaries in the plot.
-- **save_pic**: Save the generated plot as an image file.
+- `-s`, `--save-pic`: Saves the plot to a specified file.
-- **zero**: Compute the zero of the right-hand side in the S=0 plane.
+- `-z`, `--zero`: If set, this flag computes the zero of the system’s right-hand side in the S=0 plane.

-### 3.4.
-Simulation Execution
-The script generates random initial conditions and prepares the simulation for different management scenarios.
-It performs numerical integration using the defined parameters and generates a 3D plot of the trajectories.

-### 3.5.
-Output
-The generated plot can be displayed on the screen or saved as an image file based on the user's preference.
-The plot visualizes the trajectories of the model under different management options and conditions.
+**Example:**

+./run_model.py dg-bifurcation-end -n 500 -s result.png

+This runs the script with 500 initial conditions and saves the resulting plot as `result.png`.

+### 3. How the Code Works
+- **Parameters**: Parameters for the model are globalized for easy access, and the `argparse` module is used to handle command-line arguments.
+- **Random Initialization**: The script initializes a specified number of random starting conditions in a 3D space.
+- **Time Integration**: It integrates the system's equations over a specified time frame using numerical methods.
+- **Trajectory Calculation**: The script calculates the trajectories for the specified management options, using the initial conditions.
+- **Visualization**: The trajectories are plotted in a 3D space, and boundaries can be added based on the user's preferences.
+- **Saving Output**: If specified, the resulting plot can be saved as an image file.

-## 4. Conclusion
+## Conclusion
-This script provides a useful tool for simulating and visualizing model trajectories under various management scenarios.
-Students can explore different options and parameters to understand the model's behavior better.
+This script provides a flexible way to explore different management scenarios within a model.
+By adjusting parameters and using the command-line interface, users can visualize the dynamics of the system effectively.